Sukruthmothakapally/Big-Data-Systems-and-Intelligent-Analytics---Northeastern-University/final_project/readme.md

 **2. Data Preprocessing:** Out of the 15 tables within the Stack Overflow public dataset, a deliberate selection was made by opting for 6 pertinent tables such as badges, comments, posts_questions, etc., aligning with the project's specific needs.
 Following this selection, a comprehensive exploratory data analysis was conducted, leading to the transformation of these chosen tables into two optimized entities: Posts and Comments.
 This transformation process involved the careful elimination of extraneous columns and the mitigation of null values, thereby enhancing the data quality.

-**3. Data Pipeline:** In this project, a robust data pipeline is established to Extract, Transform, Load (ETL) operations through Airflow.
+**3. Data Pipeline:** In this project, a robust data pipeline is established to Extract, Transform, Load (ETL) operations through [`Airflow`](/airflow/dags/).
 This pipeline orchestrates the extraction of raw data, its transformation to conform to the desired structure, and the loading of cleaned and enriched data into target destinations.
 The pipeline also automates the creation and storage of embeddings along with performing Great Expectations analysis.

-**5. Data Validation:** Used Great Expectations to validate the gathered data, confirming its conformity to anticipated formats and values.
+**5. Data Validation:** Used [`Great Expectations`](/airflow/great_expectations/) to validate the gathered data, confirming its conformity to anticipated formats and values.

 **4. Model Selection:** Models like SentenceTransformer -'distilbert-base-nli-stsb-mean-tokens' and openAI's 'gpt-3.5-turbo' and 'text-davinci-003' were selected and fine tuned based on the features implemented on StackAI.